amch-med23/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

-This is the webstack Monitoring project folder.
+This is the Webstack Monitoring project folder.